jonnonz1/nz-statute-book/acts/public/1989/banking-prudential-supervision-act-1989.md

     (d) the power to control the acquisition or disposition of the specified security by another person; or (e) the powers referred to in paragraphs (b) to (d) under, or by virtue of, any trust, agreement, arrangement, or understanding relating to the specified security
   - **registered bank** means a person whose name is entered in the register maintained under section 69 or who continues to be a registered bank by virtue of the provisions of section 76
-  - **remit** means a remit issued under this Act (see sections 10 and 13, clauses 2 to 4 of Schedule 1, and clause 6 of Schedule 2)
-  - **remit advice** means the advice given by the Bank under clause 2 of Schedule 2
-  - **Reserve Bank** or means the Reserve Bank of New Zealand constituted under this Act
+  - **Reserve Bank** or the means the Reserve Bank of New Zealand continued under the Reserve Bank of New Zealand Act 2021
   - **restricted word** —
     (a) means the words “bank”, “banker”, and “banking”; and (b) includes—